DDitale/swsec22/key_server/writeup.md

 ![Chiavi fattore comune](./chaivi_comune.png)

-Having noticed this, we can proceed to compute the other factor by dividing `n` Having noticed this, we can proceed to compute the other factor by dividing
+Having noticed this, we can proceed to compute the other factor by dividing `n` by the first one, and thus obtain all the information needed to generate a valid private key:
 ```python

 n1 = pub1